 Dementia is a collection of symptoms that can occur due to a variety of possible diseases like Alzheimer’s.
 It is not an easy disease for the patient nor the family of the one who is affected.
 Sometimes it is unclear of what to expect with such a disease which can be troubling for family members in caring for their loved one.
+A key question is therefore how to spot the early signs of dementia?

 Take a look at this signs of dementia infographic because it gives you some insight as to how the disease will progress and will help you to determine what steps you need to take in caring for your family member.